A Family Tradition

 Today, at one time or another, the third, fourth, and fifth generations of the Chiles Family can be found planting, pruning, picking, or otherwise providing fresh produce to Central Virginia and beyond.
 When you visit, be sure to say hello.

-Whether you’re an out-of-town visitor or a local looking for activities recommendations, the Artisan Trail Network will help you navigate a unique adventure: exploring the byways & back roads, visiting craft artisan studios, agri-artisan gardens & farms, wineries & breweries, galleries & craft venues, local businesses & eclectic shops, and historical & cultural points of interest.
+Whether you’re an out-of-town visitor or a local looking for things to do, the Monticello Artisan Trail Network will help you navigate a unique adventure: exploring the byways & back roads, visiting craft artisan studios, agri-artisan gardens & farms, wineries & breweries, galleries & craft venues, local businesses & eclectic shops, and historical & cultural points of interest.

 Explore Jefferson’s passions, and find yours.
 Thomas Jefferson left his mark on the arts, architecture, education, and especially on the wines of Central Virginia.
 Inspired by his contribution to the growth of the modern American wine industry, the Jefferson Heritage Trail honors his legacy while creating an exciting journey for all who visit.